mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 ### Perform implementation

-Use the following Javascript code to implement and request the event that indicates that the challenge has ended and redirected to a confirmation page.
+Use the following JavaScript code to implement and request the event that indicates that the Challenge has ended, so it is possible to redirect the client to the confirmation screen.

 [[[